How to become a ‘one planet’ administration

 To achieve this use: 2.
 The Net Present Value+ tool

-Produced by The Centre for One Planet Living in partnership with the Global Footprint Network.
+Produced by The One Planet Centre in partnership with the Global Footprint Network.